Walter Küchenmeister: Death

 Küchenmeister and Paul were arrested on 16 September 1942.
 On 6 February 1943 Küchenmeister was sentenced to death by the 2nd Senate of the Imperial War Court for belonging to the resistance organisation, the Red Orchestra.
 Küchenmeister was executed on 13 May 1943 in Plötzensee Prison in Berlin.
 The 2nd senate of the Reichskriegsgericht sentenced Paul on 6 February 1943 to six years in prison for preparation for high treason.

 Due to the German idea that the family shares responsibility for a crime, known as Sippenhaft, Küchenmeister son Rainer felt the brunt of Sippenhaft as he was jailed by the Nazis until the end of the war.
-He was sent to Moringen concentration camp and in March 1945 was sent to strafbataillon, a penal battalion and survived the war.
+He was sent to Moringen concentration camp and in March 1945, he was conscripted into strafbataillon, a penal battalion and survived the war.
 Rainer was perhaps the last person of the resistance to see Harro Schulze-Boysen alive, when he was being dragged past his cell window with both his hands heavily bandaged after screws were driven in each finger by the Gestapo.
 His other son Claus had managed to flee to Switzerland and evade capture.